Polly7357/ai-proj/README.md

 3. Make your changes and commit them.
 4. Submit a pull request, explaining the purpose of your changes.

-For more details, please refer to our [Contributing Guidelines](link-to-contributing-guidelines).

 **Changelog**
 ---